jacksund/simmate/docs/getting_started/workflows/view_all_workflows.md

 OPTIONAL PARAMETERS (+ their defaults):
 ---------------------------------------
+- command: null
+- source: null
 - directory: null
-- command: vasp_std > vasp.out
-- is_restart: false
 - run_id: null
 - compress_output: false
-- source: null
-- standardize_structure: false
-- symmetry_precision: 0.01
-- angle_tolerance: 0.5

 *** 'null' indicates the parameter is set with advanced logic

 To understand each parameter, you can read through our parameter docs, which give full descriptions and examples.

 ==================================================================